kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Non-Goals

-- Allow DRA drivers to specify compatibility between physical or virtual devices across different physical devices.
-The scope of compatibility constraints is limited to virtual devices sharing the same underlying physical device.
+- Allowing DRA drivers to specify compatibility between devices that do not share a counter set.
+The scope of compatibility constraints is limited to virtual devices consuming from the same counter set (which, by convention, represents a single underlying physical device).
+- Providing a centralized or cluster-wide registry of compatibility group names.
+Group names are opaque strings scoped to a single ResourceSlice pool and are meaningful only to the driver that publishes them.
+- Enabling the scheduler to *reconfigure* a physical device between partitioning schemes (e.g., MIG ↔ MPS) as part of scheduling.
+This KEP only addresses rejecting incompatible allocations; transitions between schemes remain a driver concern and typically require draining existing allocations.
+- Expressing compatibility constraints on `ResourceClaim` objects.
+The field is driver-authored and lives only on `ResourceSlice`.
+- Replacing existing counter-capacity checks. `compatibilityGroups` is an additional predicate; capacity math on `sharedCounters` continues to apply unchanged.

 ## Proposal